Category: Uncategorized

 Established 1991

-Gershon Feigon founded Central Seaway.
+Gershon Feigon founded Central Seaway, now known as CenSea, in 1960.
 He pioneered the importation of seafood from new sources worldwide and was one of the first American businessmen to establish commercial ties with China.
 He began importing shrimp from China in 1975 before the Cultural Revolution ended.
 Mr. Feigon also worked as an economist for the federal government for several years in the pre- and post-war periods.

 Meet J. Roy Duggan